Farrer & Co LLP

-This process is handled very well.
-In around January of the second year each trainee has an informal meeting with the trainee partner to talk about where we might like to qualify.
-The partner then speaks to the teams to see where there are spaces.
-Each trainee has a second meeting in about March to see if our choices match availability.
-In our case, nine out of 10 of us stayed at Farrers and qualified into our first choice seat.
+I thought the process was handled very well.
+Towards the end of January, each second-year trainee has an informal meeting with the training principal to discuss where they might like to qualify.
+The training principal then approaches the relevant teams to see where there are spaces available.
+Each trainee then has a second meeting around March to see if their choices match availability.
+In my intake, nine out of 10 of us stayed at Farrers and qualified into our first-choice seat.

 Please outline your area of expertise.
 What might you do in a typical day?

 My work in employment is extremely varied and is split between contentious and non-contentious matters.
 On the employer side, we represent clients in the financial services, commercial, sports, and education sectors.
 We often advise on issues such as contractual matters, employee relations and redundancy exercises.
 I have also worked on a number of Employment Tribunal claims.